opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/multiencode-woh.md

 Each section runs independently as a parallel encoding job.

-For example, if presenter/source is to encoded with "mp4-low.http,mp4-medium.http" and presentation/source is to be encoded with "*mp4-hd.http,mp4-hd.http"
+For example, if presenter/source is to encoded with "mp4-low.http,mp4-medium.http" and presentation/source is to be encoded with "mp4-hd.http,mp4-hd.http"

 The target flavors are presenter/delivery and presentation/delivery and all are tagged "rss, archive".
 The target flavors are additionally tagged with encoding profiles, so that they can selected individually.

-It will look like the following.

 ## Parameter Table